Human Subjects Protection Resource Book

 The resource book was a joint project between the U.S. Department of Energy (DOE), the U.S. Department of Defense and the U.S. Department of Veterans Affairs.

-To view this book, you will need the Adobe Acrobat Reader, which can be downloaded free from the Adobe Web site.
+To view this book, you will need the free Adobe Reader, which can be downloaded from the Adobe website.